lubeda/EsphoMaTrix/README.md

 Service **_screen**

-Queues a screen with an icon and a text.
+Queues a screen with an icon/animation and a text.
 Per icon there can only be one text.
 If you need to show e.g. an indoor and an outdoor temperature you have to use different icons (ids)!
-If the screen is still displayed and you change the text for the icon it will start a new lifetime with the new text.
+You can update the text on the fly.
+If the screen is displayed and you change the text for the icon it will start a new lifetime (see ```duration```) with the new text.

 parameters:
 - ```icon``` The number of the predefined icons (see installation)